IRA-Based Plans for Small Businesses

 You have two basic requirements to qualify to have this type of plan:

-1. You can’t have more than 100 employees who earned $5,000 or more during the preceding calendar year.
+1. You can’t have more than 100 employees, all of whom must have earned $5,000 or more during the preceding calendar year.

 2. You can’t have another active retirement plan during the current calendar year.